jfb-h/synthetic-tourism/documents/papers/main.typ

 While there is a significant amount of variation for the control unit trials, none of them match the same effect magnitude as the one identified for Hamburg.
 The closest control is Rotterdam, which is the only control unit with a considerably elevated ratio of post-intervention to pre-intervention MSPE (@figure-mspe).
 This can be attributed to the fact that Rotterdam underwent its own ‘intervention’ during the same period, marked by a boost of its touristic appeal through progressive architecture (e.g. the Markthal or Depot Boijmans Van Beuningen) and cultural events @nientied2021, earning it the label 'the capital of coolness' @nieuwland2021.
 However, the difference series for Rotterdam shows considerable fluctuation even after the end of the covid pandemic and its characteristics should probably not be overstated.
-It should be noted, that while Rotterdam was included in the donor pool for the construction of synthetic Hamburg, it obtained zero weights and therefore did not contribute to the final composition of the synthetic control unit.
 The backdating robustness check also gives no indication that a similar effect to the one obtained for the actual intervention can be recovered from a temporal placebo.
 @figure-robustness (b) shows the result of running the synthetic control procedure with the intervention advanced from 2017 to 2010: The synthetic series does not significantly diverge from the observed series between the placebo intervention and the actual intervention, but does still recover the divergence observed after the opening of the Elbphilharmonie in 2017.
 Together, these results make us confident that the observed divergence is not purely a result of noise.